echopen/echopen_prototyping/stable/doc_software.md

+# Software documentation

-We will give a detailed presentation of the mobile application technical fundamentals.
+This section gathers a detailed presentation of the mobile application technical fundamentals.